ava-labs/hypersdk/abi/README.md

 # ABI Package

 ## Overview
-The ABI package provides functionality for marshaling and unmarshaling actions without importing the codec package.
+The ABI package provides functionality for marshaling and unmarshaling actions.
 It is designed to work across different language implementations.

 ## ABI Format
 The ABI is defined in JSON format, as shown in the `abi.json` file: